 The Dover to Dunkirk ferry crossing is not as popular as the Dover to Calais crossing.
 It is however, worth considering as an alternative route into France and Europe.
 Lots of people choose the route when they are going to northern European countries such as Belgium, the Netherlands or Germany.

 Why pick a Dover to Dunkirk ferry?

-DFDS Seaways who operate the Dover Dunkirk ferry route currently have up to 24 crossings per day.
+DFDS Seaways who operates the Dover Dunkirk ferry route currently have up to 12 crossings per day.
 This is the second-largest number of crossings from mainland UK to France and offers plenty of choices.